martymcflywa/resume/coverletter/coverletter_bankwest_201801.md

 While I have yet to complete my degree, I believe that my demonstrated initiative, passion for software development and willingness to learn and share knowledge makes me a worthy candidate for the position, and plan to complete my degree by studying part time if successful in securing the role.

 I am excited to hear about this opportunity at Bankwest and would love to meet you to find out more.
-I appreciate your time and hope to hear from you soon.
+I appreciate your time and I'm looking forward to hearing from you soon.

+Regards,

+Martin Ponce
+0416 357 709
+martin.ponce@outlook.com